By USA specialist Tim

 The route concludes at the small town of Hana, one of the oldest settlements in Hawaii and a fantastic place to experience traditional Polynesian culture.
 Set amid rainforest, the town retains a compact and sleepy feel, having escaped the major development seen on the west coast.
 There’s plenty to see and do here, from visiting Hale Piilani, the state’s largest heiau (Hawaiian temple) in Kanahu Gardens, to shopping for Hana's notable Gourmet Blend Chili Pepper Sauce at Hasegawa General Store.

 Aside from driving the Road to Hana, Maui is a good place for boat trips.
 Head out to Molokini, a crescent shaped, partially submerged volcano that’s home to a plethora of marine life.
-Here you can snorkel amongst manta rays, turtles, octopus and reef sharks.
+Here you can snorkel among manta rays, turtles, octopus and reef sharks.
 Alternatively, scale the dormant volcano that dominates Haleakala National Park on the west coast, for uninterrupted views of the neighboring islands.

 My journey to the summit of Mauna Kea was a pleasant two and a half hour drive from my west coast hotel, with a stop midway for a late lunch and to acclimatize.
 It’s the end reward, however, that is most significant.

-After watching uninterrupted views of the sunset from the summit, our small group descended to the visitor centre at around 2,700 meters to stargaze through a very advanced telescope.
+After watching uninterrupted views of the sunset from the summit, our small group descended to the visitor center at around 2,700 meters to stargaze through a very advanced telescope.
 With minimal air moisture and light pollution, this is a brilliant spot for stargazing, and we spied various galaxies, constellations and Mars.
 We concluded by zooming in on the moon, and the clarity and detail of each individual crater was incredible.

 After a few days on the west coast, take your time to explore the many points of interest along the route to the east coast, including huge canyons, traditional temples and Kealakekua Bay, the final resting place of Captain Cook.